SnowballTech-Team/cerberus-front/README.md

 We use [`fast-check`](https://github.com/dubzzz/fast-check) for generative testing which provides property-based coverage for ranges of input values.
 [Here is an example](src/helpers/33Together.unit.test.ts) of a unit test case in this repo that uses generative testing.

+### Snapshot Testing

+We use [Jest Snapshot tests](https://jestjs.io/docs/snapshot-testing) to make sure the UI does not change unexpectedly.
+When you make changes to the UI (intentionally), you likely will have to update the Snapshots.
+You can do so by running:
+`yarn snapshot`.

+[Here is an example](src/views/Stake/__tests__/Stake.unit.test.tsx) snapshot test and [here is the correspoding recorded snapshot](https://github.com/OlympusDAO/olympus-frontend/blob/develop/src/views/Stake/__tests__/__snapshots__/Stake.unit.test.tsx.snap).
+Keep in mind that for snapshot tests to be meaningful, they have to pre-populate components with variety of data sets (realistic, edge case, invalid).

+[Here is a good blog post](https://dev.to/tobiastimm/property-based-testing-with-react-and-fast-check-3dce) about testing React components with generative data sets.

 ### React Component Testing